 Yuting Liao is a PhD student in the iSchool at UMD and is advised by Jessica Vitak.
 She received her Master’s degree from Georgetown’s Communication, Culture and Technology program in 2015.
 Her research is interested in the intersection of health, aging, and technology.

 Shandra Morehouse is a PhD student in the iSchool.
 She received her Master’s degree in Library Science from the University of Wisconsin-Milwaukee in 2018.
 Her research interests are in archives and information behavior in fanfiction communities.

-Zahra Ashktorab is a recent graduate from UMD’s iSchool (now working at IBM) and was advised by Jessica Vitak.
+Zahra Ashktorab graduated with a PhD from UMD’s iSchool and now works for IBM.
+She was advised by Jessica Vitak.
 Her research focuses on cyberbullying detection and mitigation through the study of social media and social networks.
 For more information, see her website or email her directly.

-Andrea Castillo is a MLIS grad student in UMD’s iSchool who worked on the IMLS grant during spring 2017 to help with data collection and Spanish translations during the library patron family interviews.
+Andrea Castillo was a MLIS grad student in UMD’s iSchool who worked on the IMLS grant during spring 2017 to help with data collection and Spanish translations during the library patron family interviews.

 Katie Kritikos was a PhD student in the iSchool at UW-Milwaukee and is advised by Michael Zimmer.
 She has a JD and an MLIS from the University of Illinois.
 Katie’s research looks at issues of intellectual freedom, privacy, and open access.
 She joined the team as a researcher on the mobile privacy NSF grant.